 I heard somewhere that Vitamin C helps the immune system to fight invaders.
 So I always just have that lemon in my water or tea or even just indulge in a plate of oranges.
 This also requires you to breathe through your nose.
 I don’t about you but when I am sick, I start to breathe through my mouth.
 And obviously, you can’t breathe through your mouth when you are eating.
 I don’t know how to explain it but it just makes it easier for me to use my nose.

 Panadol or Paracetamol

-I have 2 tablets every 6-8hours and I cannot live without it.
+I have 2 tablets every 4-6hours and I cannot live without it.
 Now I am not into drugs but having those 2 tablets will really help speed up the process.
+No more than 8 tablets per day, otherwise, you will overdose and being sick will be the last of your worries.
 If you a firm believer of home remedies and/or naturally recovery then, by all means, don’t take tablets.

 Sweat it Out

 It just so happens that the weekend that I got sick, I had a major cardio workout planned.
 This cardio workout forced me to actually breathe, it cleared up my nose, I was drinking heaps of water.
 I was constantly huffing and puffing and I was constantly drenched in sweat.
 The cardiovascular system and respiratory system work very closely together so I think that because I was doing a cardio workout I was able to breathe better.
 On the Sunday of the weekend, and the 3rd day of the sickness, I felt so much better and I had a very clear nose and throat.
 My sickness was just lingering.